 The Core Music Curriculum

-Berklee's core music curriculum is comprised of courses in arranging, conducting, ear training, harmony, tonal harmony and counterpoint, and music technology.
+The undergraduate core music curriculum at Berklee College of Music is comprised of courses in arranging, conducting, ear training, harmony, tonal harmony and counterpoint, and music technology.
 These subjects are the foundation of Berklee's educational offerings in music, and the entering student proficiency assessment and Introduction to Music Technology exam are designed to assess every entering student's knowledge base in each of these core curriculum fields.

 The results of the proficiency assessment and Introduction to Music Technology exam allow Berklee to place each student in the appropriate first-semester arranging, ear training, harmony, and music technology courses.
 After successful completion of courses in these initial areas, students move on to additional studies in conducting and tonal harmony and counterpoint.